omkarcloud/google-maps-reviews-scraper/README.md

 Gmaps.places(queries, scrape_reviews=True)
 ```

-Note that you can scrape a maximum of 120 leads per search, as Google does not display more search results beyond that.
-However, with thousands of cities worldwide, you won't run out of leads.
+Note that you can scrape a maximum of 120 results per search, as Google does not display more search results beyond that.
+However, with thousands of cities worldwide, you won't run out of results.

 ### ❓ How to Scrape Reviews for a Specific Search Query?